MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 Now you need to add a *gameOver* method, you will want to:

-- Set the gameState to `.GameOver`.
+- Set the gameState to `.gameOver`.
 - Provide a way for the player to restart the game
 - Be nice to add some visual indicator of death